TheoIsDumb/snapcopy/README.md

 # snapcopy

 a lil script that screenshots text, runs tesseract OCR and copies text to clipboard.
+maybe something like this already exists, but i don't care.

 ## installation